 (Provision)/benefit for income taxes changed by approximately \$23.3 million to a provision of approximately \$3.2 million for the year ended December 31, 2010, as compared to a benefit of approximately \$20.1 million for the corresponding period in 2009.
-This change is primarily due to (i) a decrease in income tax benefit of approximately \$12.4 million related to impairments taken during the year ended December 31, 2010 as compared to the corresponding period in 2009, (ii) an increase in foreign taxes of approximately \$6.8 million primarily resulting from an overall increase in income from foreign investments and (iii) an increase in the tax provision expense of approximately \$6.8 million relating to an increase in equity income recognized in connection with the Albertson's investment during the year ended December 31, 2010, as compared to the corresponding period in 2009, partially offset by (iv) a decrease in the income tax provision expense of approximately \$1.4 million in connection with gains on sale of development properties during 2010, as compared to 2009.
+This change is primarily due to (i) a decrease in income tax benefit of approximately \$12.4 million related to impairments taken during the year ended December 31, 2010 as compared to the corresponding period in 2009, (ii) an increase in foreign taxes of approximately \$6.8 million primarily resulting from an overall increase in equity income recognized in connection with the Albertson's investment during the year ended December 31, 2010, as compared to the corresponding period in 2009, (ii) an increase in the tax provision expense of approximately \$6.8 million relating to an increase in equity income recognized in connection with the Albertson's investment during the year ended December 31, 2010, as compared to the corresponding period in 2009, partially offset by (iv) a decrease in the income tax provision expense of approximately \$1.4 million in connection with gains on sale of development properties during 2010, as compared to 2009.